 Grey mould (botrytis) is a fungal disease that attacks a wide range of plants – especially those growing under cover in greenhouses that are kept too humid from autumn to spring.
-But it will attack other plants at other times of year
+But it will attack other plants at other times of the year.

 Botrytis (Grey Mould) is a plant disease often found on indoor cyclamen and outdoor flowers, such as dahlia and chrysanthemum kept in humid conditions.